xfosdev/SpeedReader/README.md

 large amounts of similarly structured web pages (e.g. reading *ALL* stories on a
 front page.)

-It eliminates many repetive tasks such as link following, tab handling,
+It eliminates many repetitive tasks such as link following, tab handling,
 bookmarking and site backtracking.

 You get the whole story, in ❒3D, quickly.